MironBodewes/calibration/README.md

 ### how to use:
 1. start 1_make_images.py and make some images (will be in `<workingdirectory>/data/`)
 you could also just make the images yourself with another program, but there is a naming convention.
-1. start 2_undistort_and_measure.
-this will compute the camera matrix and distortion matrix with the intrinsic and extrinsic values from the images you made.
 1. start Distanzmessung.ipynb
+this will compute the camera matrix and distortion matrix with the intrinsic and extrinsic values from the images you made. and other things...

 1. result will be shown at the end of the notebook